lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ..
 This section should provide a brief, top-level description of the page.

 ..
-Most recent update:  November 7 2024
+Most recent update:  December 4 2024

 The Portal aspect of the Rubin Science Platform lends itself well to extracting and plotting a light curve of an object with known coordinates.
 It can be accessed by clicking on the "Portal" panel on the main landing page at data.lsst.cloud.